 The model’s main assumptions are:

-- The EU ETS’s scope includes power, industry, intra-EU aviation emissions, and maritime emissions from 2024 onwards (intra-EU voyages and half of the emissions from extra-EU voyages and emissions occurring at berth in an EU port in the EC/Council’s proposal, 100% of international navigation as of 2027 in the EP’s proposal).
-Shipping companies will need to buy allowances covering 100% of their emissions from 2026, after a transitional regime in 2023-2025 in the EC/Council’s proposal and as of 2024 in the EP’s proposal.
+- The EU ETS’s scope includes power, industry, intra-EU aviation emissions, and maritime emissions from 2024 onwards.
+Shipping companies will need to buy allowances covering 100% of their emissions from 2026, after a transitional regime 2024-2025.

 - The split between free allocation and auctions is based on the ETS’ regime currently in place for Phase 4.
 Each year, the number of free allowances is based on the previous two years’ production figures multiplied by benchmarks.
 During 2021-25, we assume that the emission intensity decreases yearly by a constant factor.
 Not having access to the carbon intensity figures held by the European Commission, we derived it from Eurostat’s industrial production index, combined with historical EU ETS industry emissions growth over 2013-19.

-- In 2026-2030, emission intensity reduces more quickly thanks to the reform of the benchmarks, which for example makes green and low-carbon hydrogen eligible to free allocation.
+- In 2026-2030, emission intensity reduces more quickly thanks to the reform of the benchmarks, which for example makes green and low-carbon hydrogen eligible for free allocation.
 This leads to a higher use rate of free allocation.
-Green hydrogen in particular, the production of which is assumed to follow the target laid down in the EC’s Hydrogen Strategy, leads to an additional supply of free allowances.
+Green hydrogen in particular, the production of which is assumed to follow the target laid down in the RePowerEU and the EC’s Green Hydrogen Strategy, leads to an additional supply of free allowances.

-- We also assume that there are no ‘frictions’ between production and allocation variations, despite the scheme’s allocation being based on thresholds (15% up or down) rather than fully dynamic.
+- We also assume that there is no ‘friction’ between production and allocation variations, despite the scheme’s allocation being based on thresholds (15% up or down) rather than fully dynamic.